-All costs not identifiable with the specific programs or fundraising activities, but indispensable to the conduct of such programs and activities and to the Foundation's existence, are included as management and general expenses.
+All costs not identifiable with a specific program or fundraising activity, but indispensable to the conduct of such programs and activities and to the Foundation's existence, are included as management and general expenses.
 This includes expenses for the overall direction of the Foundation, business management, general recordkeeping, budgeting, financial reporting, and activities relating to these functions such as salaries, rent, supplies, equipment, and other expenses.

-Expenses that benefit more than one function of the Foundation are allocated among the functions based generally on the amount of time spent by employees on each function.
+Expenses that benefit more than one function of the Foundation are allocated among the functions based generally on the amount of time spent by employees on each function